squirrelphp/queries/README.md

 Provides a slimmed down concise interface for low level database queries and transactions (DBInterface) as well as a query builder to make it easier and more expressive to create queries (DBBuilderInterface).
 The interfaces are limited to avoid confusion/misuse and encourage fail-safe usage.

-Doctrine DBAL is used for the underlying connection (and abstraction) handling, what we add are an insertOrUpdate functionality (known as UPSERT), structured queries which are easier to write and read (and for which the query builder can be used), and the possibility to layer database concerns (like actual implementation, connections retries, performance measurements, logging, etc.).
+[squirrelphp/connection](https://github.com/squirrelphp/connection) is used for the underlying connection (and abstraction) handling starting with v2.0 (v1.3 and below had Doctrine DBAL as a dependency), what we add are an insertOrUpdate functionality (known as UPSERT), structured queries which are easier to write and read (and for which the query builder can be used), and the possibility to layer database concerns (like actual implementation, connections retries, performance measurements, logging, etc.).
 This library also smoothes over some differences between MySQL, Postgres and SQLite.
-While DBAL is a dependency for now, when using this library you only need to configure/create the necessary DBAL connections in your code, no other parts of DBAL are relevant.

-By default this library provides two layers, one dealing with Doctrine DBAL (passing the queries, processing and returning the results) and one dealing with errors (DBErrorHandler).
-DBErrorHandler catches deadlocks and connection problems and tries to repeat the query or transaction, and it unifies the exceptions coming from DBAL so the originating call to DBInterface is provided and the error can easily be found.
+By default this library provides two layers, one dealing with the actual database connection (passing the queries, processing and returning the results) and one dealing with errors (DBErrorHandler).
+DBErrorHandler catches deadlocks and connection problems and tries to repeat the query or transaction, and it unifies the exceptions coming from the connection so the originating call to DBInterface is provided and the error can easily be found.

 Installation
 ------------